 In 2017 Strata + Hadoop World was changed to the Strata Data Conference.
 As I pointed out in my coverage of last year’s event, the focus was largely on machine learning and artificial intelligence (AI).
 That theme continued this year, but my impression of the event was of a community looking to get value out of data regardless of the technology being used to manage that data.
 The change was subtle: The location was the same; the exhibitors were largely the same; attendance was similar this year and last.
 But there was no particular vendor or technology dominating the event.

-Topics: Analytics, Business Intelligence, data science, Big Data, Data Integration, Data Preparation, Information Optimization, Machine Learning Digital Technology, Machine Learning and Cognitive Computing
+Topics: Big Data, Data Science, Machine Learning, Analytics, Business Intelligence, Data Governance, Data Integration, Data Preparation, Information Optimization, Digital Technology, Machine Learning and Cognitive Computing

 Ventana Research recently published the findings of our benchmark research on Data Preparation, which examines the practices organizations use to accomplish data preparation.
 We view data preparation as a sequence of steps: identifying, locating and then accessing the data; aggregating data from different sources; and enriching, transforming and cleaning it to create a single uniform data set.
 Using data to accomplish organizational goals requires that it be prepared for use; to do this job properly, businesses need flexible tools that enable them to enrich the context of data drawn from multiple sources and collaborate on its preparation as well as ensure security and consistency.
 Users of data preparation tools range from analysts to operations professionals in the lines of business to IT professionals.